 Self-awareness is the first step to making changes in your life to be the person you really want to be.
 No one is perfect, but I think we would all agree that each of us strives to continue to grow and evolve into a person we like more and more with each day.

 No one can teach a person how to obtain self-awareness.
 It has to come from within.
-Faith, therapy, and leaning on friends and family help, but when it comes down to it, self-awareness is about opening your mind.
-It’s about remember things as they really happened–not what is convenient, or what you wish would have happened.
+Faith, therapy, and listening to people who love you (and you know have your back) helps, but when it comes down to it, self-awareness is about opening your mind.
+It’s about remembering things as they really happened–not what is convenient, or what you wish would have happened.
 It’s not easy to do this, and it can be painful.
 But you will love yourself for having the courage to do it.

 In closing, the journey of divorce never really ends, but rather it is melted into the journey of life.
-Those equipped with self-awareness will not only have a better journey, but will be able to live each day moving forward with grace, courage, strength, possibly with regret (which is OK), but absolutely with authenticity.
+Those equipped with self-awareness will not only have a better journey, but will be able to live each day moving forward with grace, courage, strength, and the best one: authenticity.